petter-holmberg/cpp-ref/classes.md

 <a name="BaseClasses"></a>
 ### Base classes

 Base classes are the building blocks of class hierarchies.
 They establish interfaces through virtual functions.
 They are usually instantiated dynamically on the heap as part of a concrete derived class object, and used via a (smart) pointer.
+They should be used to represent concepts with inherent hierarchical structure.
+[Stroustrup13](#Stroustrup13) §3.2.4

 **Implementation:**